 Many recipes for fall pies and tarts call for “blind baking,” which refers to prebaking the crust before adding the filling.
 This process helps to prevent a soggy shell, producing a flaky, buttery crust instead.

-The unbaked crust is lined with foil and filled with pie weights (or a similar substitute), which keep the crust from bubbling and help prevent shrinkage.
+The unbaked crust is lined with foil or parchment and filled with pie weights (or a similar substitute), which keep the crust from bubbling and help prevent shrinkage.
 Partway through baking the foil and weights are removed, then the crust is baked until golden brown.
+The process may seem daunting, but is easy once you understand the process.
+Here’s how to do it:

 |